callmedw/php_quiz_app/README.md

 Additionally the app includes:

-- [ ] A non-white background color is used
+- [x] A non-white background color is used
-- [ ] Contrasting color has been used for the quiz elements.
+- [x] Contrasting color has been used for the quiz elements.
-- [ ] All the elements are still easily readable after the colors are added
+- [x] All the elements are still easily readable after the colors are added
 - [x] Questions are dynamically generated without the use of a static question bank.
 - [x] The user may choose to start the quiz again.

-dynamically generated questions and answers so did not:
-- [ ] If using a question bank, questions loop when the end is reached.

 ## Known Bugs

 * 🐞
+* first score is not recorded and toast not shown.

 ## Support